anthonynguyen/mread/README.md

 ### License

-`mrd` is licensed under the MIT License.
+`mread` is licensed under the MIT License.
 See the `LICENSE` file for details